 In the chart below, a 50 pip box size has been added to the GBPJPY, based on 5-minute closing prices.
 50 pips is a randomly chosen box size and not a recommendation.

-The price then rallied and we would get our first complete green bar when the price has a 5-minute close above 132 (when a bar is not yet complete, it still shows up, but is hollow, or a different color, like yellow).
+The price then rallied and we would get our first complete green bar when the price has a 5-minute close above 132 (when a box/brick is not yet complete, it still shows up, but is hollow, or a different color, like yellow).

 The price trends nicely with a couple of short-term pullbacks.
 Then the price gets quite choppy.
 Anyone attempting to use Renko to capture a trend would have likely lost money during this period, as the price simply didn’t trend and the Renko boxes just oscillate back and forth.
 Finally, at the far right of the chart, another trend develops.